shuhaowu/kikkerland-music-box-goodies/sheets/README.md

 pdf folder, which is not available yet as I need to figure out how to turn these into reality.

+Note that I'm going to refer to **measures** from now on.
+These are not actual measures, but measures according to the 4/4 time signature.
+So in a 3/4 time signature setting, 18 measures will actually be 24 measures.

 The dimension of the paper is as follows (Not tested yet, will test once printed):